jtamames/Watermelon/README.md

 ### 5. Grant data access to the shiny user

-The `shiny` system user needs read access to the SqueezeMeta project directories:

 ```bash
 # Option A: add shiny to the group that owns the data
 sudo usermod -aG your_data_group shiny